po1sigala/live/02-Lesson-Plans/Part-Time/18-Week_NoSQL/README.md

 ## Overview

-In this unit, we will be introduce students to NoSQL databases and performing CRUD operations using MongoDB.
+In this unit, you will introduce students to NoSQL databases and performing CRUD operations using MongoDB, a popular NoSQL, document-based database.
 Students will also learn to use Mongoose, an Object Data Modeling (ODM) library, to enforce a specific schema on data and handle data relationships.
 Deployment of an application using Mongo Atlas and Heroku is also discussed.

 Refer to the [Class Content Unit Overview](../../../01-Class-Content/No-SQL/README.md) for detailed information on key topics, learning objectives, and homework.